GeneralProducts/day-of-code/_posts/2018-09-04-set-up-your-environment-man.md

 Please email us if you don't.

-You have set up your laptop ready for the Day of Code -- congrats!

 ## What you’ve learned

-* You have installed the tools needed to develop software on your computer and you're ready for the Day of Code.
+* You have installed the tools needed to develop software on your computer.